chef/chef-oss-practices/github_labels.md

  - Databases
  - Docker
  - GCP
+ - Linux
+ - MacOS
  - UNIX-like
  - VMware
  - Windows

- ## Release Management

- - Changelog: Skip Update
- - Expeditor: Skip All
- - Habitat: Skip Build
- - Omnibus: Skip Build
- - Version: Bump Minor
- - Version: Skip Bump

  ## Size

+ Setting a size on Pull Requests helps reviewers manage their time.

+ - XS
+   Denotes a PR that changes 0-9 lines, ignoring generated files.
+ - S
+   Denotes a PR that changes 10-29 lines, ignoring generated files.
+ - M
+   Denotes a PR that changes 30-99 lines, ignoring generated files.
  - L
    Denotes a PR that changes 100-499 lines, ignoring generated files.
- - M
-   Denotes a PR that changes 30-99 lines, ignoring generated files.
- - S
-   Denotes a PR that changes 10-29 lines, ignoring generated files.
  - XL
    Denotes a PR that changes 500-999 lines, ignoring generated files.
- - XS
-   Denotes a PR that changes 0-9 lines, ignoring generated files.
  - XXL
    Denotes a PR that changes 1000+ lines, ignoring generated files.

  ## Status

  - Adopted
+   An issue that is being worked on.
  - Duplicate
+   Any issue that duplicates an existing issue.
  - Needs Adoption
+   An issue that has enough details to be started.

  ## Triage